arduino/docs-content/content/hardware/03.nano/boards/nano/tutorials/nano-getting-started/nano-getting-started.md

 ## Summary

-In this tutorial, we have installed the Arduino AVR board package, using the Arduino IDE.
+In this tutorial we prepared the Arduino Nano to be used with the Arduino IDE.

 For any issues regarding the Arduino AVR board package, please refer to the [Arduino Core for AVR devices](https://github.com/arduino/ArduinoCore-avr).